Let the cartoons do the talking as we walk through the process of planning and conducting a prescribed burn.

 Stage 5: The prescribed burning day has arrived.
 There’s a lot that needs to be ticked off the checklist for the burn to go ahead.
 Weather is the most important factor for safe burning, which includes appropriate wind direction and speed, relative humidity, temperate and fuel moisture.
 A test burn is carried out before the real thing takes place, and the fire is then extinguished and the area monitored for days after the exercise.

 Stage 6: In the months following a prescribed burn, plants regrow and animals return.
-Fire officers monitor the landscape and make sure that any necessary treatments are undertaken, such as weeding.
+Fire management officers monitor the landscape and make sure that any necessary treatments are undertaken, such as weeding.

 The expertise for this highly skilled work resides in the South Australian Department for Environment and Water (DEW).
 DEW is also a brigade of the Country Fire Service.